2024 Holidays in the Philippines: Planning Vacations Ahead

 Similarly, Filipinos are legally entitled to 200% of their regular income if they report for duty on a regular holiday.

-So, in order for you to prepare ahead of time, it is crucial to figure out the regular holidays in 2024.
-The following is the breakdown of regular holidays in the Philippines in 2024:
+To prepare ahead of time, it is crucial to figure out the regular holidays in 2024.

 Special Non-Working Holidays

-A special non-working holiday is one that is proclaimed by the state or local governments in honor of occasions, celebrations, or anniversaries.
+A special non-working holiday is usually proclaimed in honor of occasions, celebrations, or anniversaries.

-Special non-working holidays are dates that have been established apart from regular holidays in the Philippines.
-These holidays are specific to local governments or authorities in certain communities and are not observed nationwide.
+Special non-working holidays are different from regular Philippine holidays.
+They are often specific to local governments or authorities in certain communities, and most are not observed nationwide.

 Remember that the nation’s “no work, no pay” policy applies to all special non-working holidays.
-Here, the majority of Filipinos will request leaves of absence with full knowledge that they will not get compensated.
-They usually use these days to relax at home or take a break from work.
+Most Filipinos request leaves of absence with full knowledge that they will not be compensated.
+These days, they usually relax at home or take a break from work.

 Special Working Holidays